astronomer/docs/astro/log-in-to-astro.md

 2. Select one of the following options to access the Cloud UI:

     - Enter your password and click **Continue**.
+If your Organization selected this log in option in your email invitation, your Workspace role is set by your administrator.
+If you haven't received an email invitation, after you log in you'll need to contact the Organization Owner and ask to be invited to the Organization.
     - To authenticate with an identity provider (IdP), click **Continue with SSO**, enter your username and password, and then click **Sign In**.
+If your Organization selected this log in option in your email invitation, your Workspace role is set by your administrator.
+When you use this option from the Okta or Azure AD dashboard for the first time, you're assigned the Organization Member role.
     - To authenticate with your GitHub account, click **Continue with GitHub**, enter your username or email address, enter your password, and then click **Sign in**.
+If your Organization selected this log in option in your email invitation, your Workspace role is set by your administrator.
+If you haven't received an email invitation, after you log in you'll need to contact the Organization Owner and ask to be invited to the Organization.
     - To authenticate with your Google account, click **Continue with Google**, choose an account, enter your username and password, and then click **Sign In**.

-    If you're the first person in an Organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your Organization.
-You can add other team members to the Workspace without the assistance of Astronomer support.
-See [Add a user](add-user.md).
-To integrate an identity provider (IdP) with Astro, see [Set up an identity provider](configure-idp.md).
+If your Organization selected this log in option in your email invitation, your Workspace role is set by your administrator.
+If you haven't received an email invitation, after you log in you'll need to contact the Organization Owner and ask to be invited to the Organization.

 ## Log in to the Astro CLI